Held every October, AFB Awareness Month aims to:

 You can also use a field diagnostic AFB test kit.These are available at beekeeping suppliers.

-If you have AFB, you must:
+If you have AFB, you must kill the bees in the affected hive AND:

 For more information about irradiation, refer to the Steritech website.